 Serum rheumatoid factor (RF), anticyclic citrullinated peptide (anti-CCP), and erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP)

 RFs, antibodies to human gamma-globulin, are present in about 70% of patients with RA.
 However, RF, often in low titers (levels can vary between laboratories), occurs in patients with other diseases, including other connective tissue diseases (eg, systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
 Common manifestations may include arthralgias and... read more ), granulomatous diseases, chronic infections (eg, viral hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is diffuse liver inflammation caused by specific hepatotropic viruses that have diverse modes of transmission and epidemiologies.
 A nonspecific viral prodrome is followed... read more , bacterial endocarditis Infective Endocarditis Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
-It may cause fever, heart murmurs, petechiae, anemia, embolic... read more , tuberculosis Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more ), and cancers.
+It may cause fever, heart murmurs, petechiae, anemia, embolic... read more , tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more ), and cancers.
 Low RF titers can also occur in 3% of the general population and 20% of the elderly.
 Very high RF titers can occur in patients with hepatitis C infection and sometimes in patients with other chronic infections.
 An RF titer measured by latex agglutination of > 1:80 or a positive anti-CCP test supports the diagnosis of RA in the appropriate clinical context, but other causes must be excluded.

 Anti-CCP antibodies have high specificity (90%) and sensitivity (about 77 to 86%) for RA and, like RF, predict a worse prognosis.
 RF and anti-CCP values do not fluctuate with disease activity.
 Anti-CCP antibodies are notably absent in patients with hepatitis C who may have a positive RF titer and joint swelling related to the viral infection.